VahidFarahmandian/Jinget/README.md

 # Jinget
 [![.NET](https://github.com/VahidFarahmandian/jinget/actions/workflows/dotnet.yml/badge.svg?branch=main)](https://github.com/VahidFarahmandian/jinget/actions/workflows/dotnet.yml)
+**We are currently in the way to make Jinget an open source project, during this journey we will publish different parts of Jinget**

 Jinget is a framework based on .NET core, which is built using DDD+CQRS.
 Jinget boosts your productivity by providing robust infrastructure for codes.

 Currently Jinget provides the following benefits: